phil-blain/CICE-Consortium-About-Us-wiki/Documentation-Workflow-Guidance.md

    We expect that if you need to add or modify documentation that you will be able to modify the RST source files and generate HTML in order to review the HTML documentation.
 We will review the RST and HTML during a Pull Request to verify it is working properly and is consistent with the rest of the Consortium documentation format.
-When the Pull Request is successful, we will trigger a new documentation build for the master branch of the documentation.
+When the Pull Request is successful, it will trigger a new documentation build for the master branch of the documentation.
 The new documentation build will create the HTML and PDF versions of CICE's documentation along with your updates.